mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.1/deployment/tutorials/trust-self-signed-tls-certificates/index.md

 ---
 layout: layout.pug
-title: Configure ArgoCD
+title: Configure ArgoCD to trust TLS certificates issued by a custom CA
-navigationTitle: Configure ArgoCD
+navigationTitle: Configure ArgoCD to trust TLS certificates issued by a custom CA
 beta: false
+category: K-Sphere
-menuWeight: 30
+menuWeight: 105
 excerpt: This tutorial configures ArgoCD to trust TLS certificates issued by a custom TLS certificates authority (CA).
 ---